openstack-archive/murano/doc/source/articles/repository.rst

     }

 Glance images can be auto-imported by client, when mentioned in ``images.lst`` inside the package.
-Please see :ref:`app_pkg` for more info about pakcage composition.
+Please see :ref:`app_pkg` for more info about package composition.
 When importing images from ``image.lst`` file client simply searches for a file with the same name as the ``Name`` attribute of the image in the